buddhic-ai/glass/docs/DESIGN_PATTERNS.md

 1.  **Centralized Data Logic**: All data persistence logic (reading from or writing to a database) is centralized within the **Electron Main Process**.
 The UI layers (both Electron's renderer and the web dashboard) are forbidden from accessing data sources directly.
 2.  **Feature-Based Modularity**: Code is organized by feature (`src/features`) to promote encapsulation and separation of concerns.
 A new feature should be self-contained within its own directory.
-3.  **Dual-Database Repositories**: The data access layer uses a **Repository Pattern** that abstracts away the underlying database.
-Every repository that handles user data **must** have two implementations: one for the local `SQLite` database and one for the cloud `Firebase` database.
-Both must expose an identical interface.
+3.  **Repository Pattern**: The data access layer uses a **Repository Pattern** that abstracts away the underlying database.
+Repositories handle access to the local `SQLite` database.
 4.  **AI Provider Abstraction**: AI model interactions are abstracted using a **Factory Pattern**.
 To add a new provider (e.g., a new LLM), you only need to create a new provider module that conforms to the base interface in `src/common/ai/providers/` and register it in the `factory.js`.
 5.  **Single Source of Truth for Schema**: The schema for the local SQLite database is defined in a single location: `src/common/config/schema.js`.
 Any change to the database structure **must** be updated here.
-6.  **Encryption by Default**: All sensitive user data **must** be encrypted before being persisted to Firebase.
-This includes, but is not limited to, API keys, conversation titles, transcription text, and AI-generated summaries.
-This is handled automatically by the `createEncryptedConverter` Firestore helper.
+6.  **Encryption by Default**: All sensitive user data should be encrypted at rest and in transit.
+API keys and similar secrets are stored securely via the encryption service.

 ---